 Date enacted or revised:

-October 1, 2012; Revised February 1, 2016; Revised July 2016; Revised October 2017
+October 1, 2012; Revised February 1, 2016; July 2016; October 2017; February 2018; March 2019; October 2019

 Unless stipulated otherwise, all time and/or semester references in this Policy refer to the semester during which a candidate participates in the commencement ceremony.

-Participation in the Commencement Ceremony
+Eligibility for Participation in the Commencement Ceremony

-A candidate is eligible to participate in the commencement ceremony the semester during which all degree requirements and academic policies are fulfilled as prescribed in the Catalog and after an Application for Degree has been submitted to the appropriate academic department(s).
+A candidate is eligible to participate in the commencement ceremony the semester during which all degree requirements and academic policies are fulfilled as prescribed in the catalog and after an Application for Degree has been submitted to the appropriate academic department(s).
 Degree completion must be certified by the Registrar’s Office before the candidate is eligible to participate in the commencement ceremony.
 Candidates who complete degree requirements during the summer semester are eligible to participate in the fall commencement ceremony.
-During the commencement ceremony, the name of each candidate earning a degree is announced, and the candidate receives a diploma cover.
+During the commencement ceremony, the name of each present candidate earning a degree is announced, and the candidate receives a diploma cover.